 A demand letter PDF generated from the account data: balance, terms, cure period, payment instructions, and required legal disclosures.

-One API call with mail_class=certified. mailbox.bot prints the PDF, stuffs the envelope, applies certified postage, and hands it to USPS.
+One API call with mail_class=certified after the account, letter, cost cap, and approval policy are set. mailbox.bot validates the document, prepares the piece, applies certified postage, and hands it to USPS.

-USPS certified mail tracking number, photo proof of the mailed piece, delivery confirmation events, and optional signed return receipt.
+USPS certified mail tracking number, proof photos when the piece is prepared or mailed, delivery events, and optional signed return receipt.

 Delivery confirmation updates the account record.
 If no response within the cure period, the system can trigger escalation: second notice, referral, or legal action.